ThinkAchieve Faculty Fellows

 Ready to implement the flipped classroom in your course?
 The flipped classroom approach has garnered a lot of attention lately, but is much more than simply posting videos for students to view before class.
 Instructors must seize the opportunity during class to engage and guide students for improved learning through interactive activities and projects.
 In this faculty cohort, we will transform old lecture materials into new learning activities to be done by students outside of class, design creative and engaging in-class activities and projects for students to complete during class, and develop assessment activities specifically designed for the flipped classroom model.
 Through peer evaluation and the piloting of flipped lessons, faculty will actually teach multiple flipped lessons during this program.

-Cohort members are: Ann Buggey (English), Amy Doolittle (Social Work), Gary Maynard (Sociology), Shelley Pritchard (Education), and Chris Smith (Nursing)
+Cohort members are: Ann Buggey (English), Amy Doolittle (Social Work), Gary Maynard (Sociology), Eric O'Neil (Biology), Shelley Pritchard (Education), and Chris Smith (Nursing)